cockroachdb/docs/src/current/cockroachcloud/create-an-account.md

 ## Choose an authentication method

-You may authenticate to {{ site.data.products.db }} console using an email and password, or with [Single Sign-on (SSO)]({% link cockroachcloud/cloud-org-sso.md %}).
+You may authenticate to CockroachDB {{ site.data.products.cloud }} console using an email and password, or with [Single Sign-on (SSO)]({% link cockroachcloud/cloud-org-sso.md %}).
 The console supports SSO provided by GitHub, Google, and Microsoft, as well as identity providers with support for OIDC or SAML protocols..

 SSO provides security benefits.
 This includes not having to manage an additional credential, and perhaps most importantly, that SSO providers support multi-factor authentication (MFA).
-For best security, we recommend that all {{ site.data.products.db }} users authenticate with SSO, with MFA enabled.
+For best security, we recommend that all CockroachDB {{ site.data.products.cloud }} users authenticate with SSO, with MFA enabled.

 ## Register a new account

-To register a new account, navigate to the [{{ site.data.products.db }} registration page](https://cockroachlabs.cloud/signup?referralId=docs_create_account).
+To register a new account, navigate to the [CockroachDB {{ site.data.products.cloud }} registration page](https://cockroachlabs.cloud/signup?referralId=docs_create_account).

 <div class="filters clearfix">
   <button class="filter-button page-level" data-scope="github">Register with Single Sign-On (SSO)</button>